dm-vodopyanov/vk-likesfinder/README.md

   -pp PUBLIC_PAGES, --public_pages PUBLIC_PAGES
                         A list of public pages, in which likes will be searched.
-                        1. It's "default" by default.
+                        1. It's "all" by default.
 It means that all user's public pages will be scanned.
-                        2. If you want to add some custom public page, pass "default,some_public_page" (comma is separator), where "some_public_page" is the short name of page (vk.com/some_public_page).
+                        2. If you want to add some custom public page, pass "all,some_public_page" (comma is separator), where "some_public_page" is the short name of page (vk.com/some_public_page).
-                        3. If you want to scan only some specific pages, don't add "default", just pass short names of public page: "public_page_1,public_page_2".
+                        3. If you want to scan only some specific pages, don't add "all", just pass short names of public page: "public_page_1,public_page_2".
-                        4. If you want to skip some public pages from "default", add "!" symbol (or "\!" on some Linux systems) at the beginning of skipping element, e.g., "default,!public_page_1,!public_page_2" - in this case all public pages will be scanned, except two public pages with short names "public_page_1" and "public_page_2".
+                        4. If you want to skip some public pages from "all", add "!" symbol (or "\!" on some Linux systems) at the beginning of skipping element, e.g., "!public_page_1,!public_page_2"  or "all,!public_page_1,!public_page_2" - in this case all public pages will be scanned, except two public pages with short names "public_page_1" and "public_page_2".
+                        5. If you want to completely skip checking of public pages, pass "none".
   -gr GROUPS, --groups GROUPS
                         A list of groups, in which likes will be searched.
-                        1. It's "default" by default.
+                        1. It's "all" by default.
 It means that all user's groups will be scanned.
 NOTE - you can't check user's groups using service token.
-                        2. If you want to add some custom group, pass "default,some_group" (comma is separator), where "some_group" is the short name of group (vk.com/some_group).
+                        2. If you want to add some custom group, pass "all,some_group" (comma is separator), where "some_group" is the short name of group (vk.com/some_group).
-                        3. If you want to scan only some specific groups, don't add "default", just pass short names of
+                        3. If you want to scan only some specific groups, don't add "all", just pass short names of
                            group: "group_1,group_2".
-                        4. If you want to skip some groups from "default", add "!" symbol (or "\!" on some Linux systems) at the beginning of skipping element, e.g., "default,!group_1,!group_2" - in this case all groups will be scanned, except two groups with short names "group_1" and "group_2".
+                        4. If you want to skip some groups from "all", add "!" symbol (or "\!" on some Linux systems) at the beginning of skipping element, e.g., "!group_1,!group_2" or "all,!group_1,!group_2" - in this case all groups will be scanned, except two groups with short names "group_1" and "group_2".
+                        5. If you want to completely skip checking of groups, pass "none".
   -pe PEOPLE, --people PEOPLE
                         A list of people, in which likes will be searched.
-                        1. It's "default" by default.
+                        1. It's "all" by default.
 It means that all user's friends will be scanned.
-                        2. If you want to add some custom person, pass "default,some_person" (comma is separator), where "some_person" is the short name of person's page (vk.com/some_person).
+                        2. If you want to add some custom person, pass "all,some_person" (comma is separator), where "some_person" is the short name of person's page (vk.com/some_person).
 As usual, user IDs are supported.
-                        3. If you want to scan only some specific people, don't add "default", just pass short names/IDs of
+                        3. If you want to scan only some specific people, don't add "all", just pass short names/IDs of
                            people: "person_1,person_2".
-                        4. If you want to skip some people from "default", add "!" symbol (or "\!" on some Linux systems) at the beginning of skipping element, e.g., "default,!person_1,!person_2" - in this case all friends will be scanned, except two friends with short names "person_1" and "person_2".
+                        4. If you want to skip some people from "all", add "!" symbol (or "\!" on some Linux systems) at the beginning of skipping element, e.g., "!person_1,!person_2" or "default,!person_1,!person_2" - in this case all friends will be scanned, except two friends with short names "person_1" and "person_2".
+                        5. If you want to completely skip checking of people, pass "none".
   -hr HTML_REPORT, --html_report HTML_REPORT
                         Custom path to HTML report (by default it generates in the folder where VK LikeChecker binary/script is